-UK sixth formers are invited to follow a never-before-seen effort to sequence and annotate the genomes of all 60,000 species living in Britain and Ireland!
+UK students are invited to follow a never-before-seen effort to sequence and annotate the genomes of all 60,000 species living in Britain and Ireland!

 From March 2021, students can engage with the Darwin Tree of Life project, and the work which comes from it, through Schools @ Darwin Tree of Life.

 Schools @ Darwin Tree of Life is an online, text-based STEM engagement activity.
 Students will:

 - Follow a large-scale, long-term research project in real-time